nickbabcock/rawzip/DESIGN.md

 ### Async

+There are two forms of async workloads with Zip archives.

+- The data is hosted elsewhere and must be downloaded
+- Local file reads can be completed asynchronously with io_uring

+For remote data, it's worth reiterating that we want to avoid parsing the Zip file in a streaming fashion.
+So if the entire archive will be read, the simplest solution would be to completely download the Zip archive into an ephemeral location.

+What if there is not enough disk space for the Zip archive or a fraction of the Zip is required?
+Network attached storage and blob services like S3 support positioned I/O and can be mounted as a local file system.
+The read operations on this mounted file system will have higher latency and are more amenable to being offloaded to an I/O threadpool.

-With streaming out of the picture, an async interface has a lot less to offer.
-File APIs already provide offset reads without requiring exclusive access, so they can be done concurrently to maximize IO efficiency even though the individual calls are synchronous.
-And with compression being purely CPU-bound, it's hard to see where async should be introduced. io_uring could bring benefits in reduced system calls, but the sacrifice in simplicity seems like a dubious trade-off.
+There is little need for reading local files asynchronously with io_uring.
+File APIs already provide offset reads without requiring exclusive access, so they can be done concurrently to maximize IO efficiency even though the individual file reads are synchronous.
+And with compression being purely CPU-bound, it's hard to see where async should be introduced, and thus not worth the extra complexity and dependencies.